 Despite their reputation as fierce, warlike people, the Hazara are widely renowned for their hospitality, warmth, and generosity.
 Also, Hazara women have a greater degree of social freedom than women in most other Muslim groups.

-Unlike most Pakistanis, who follow Sunni (orthodox) Islam, the Hazara follow the Shi'ite sect of Islam.
+Unlike most Pakistanis who follow Sunni Islam, the Hazara follow the Shia sect of Islam.
 Although they shun the most stringent Muslim customs, the Hazara are devoted to their faith, praying five times per day while facing the holy city of Mecca and fasting during the month of Ramadan.

-Religious authorities called Sayyids play an integral role in the Islam of the Hazara.
+Religious authorities called Sayyids play an integral role in the Islamic beliefs of the Hazara.
 Sayyids have claimed descent from the founder of Islam, Mohammed.
 Although they were originally Arabs, the Sayyids of Pakistan have intermarried with the Hazara and have become much like them in physical appearance and culture.
 They use their sacred qualities to serve the religious needs of the common people.
-The Sayyids' prayers and good favor are believed to bring blessing.
+Hazaras believe the Sayyids' prayers and good favor bring blessing.

 The Hazara are looked down upon and despised by other ethnic groups.
+Both in Afghanistan and Pakistan, the Hazaras are often physically attacked for their Shia faith.
 They are some of the poorest people of Pakistan and suffer an alarming array of health problems; eye diseases, leprosy, and tuberculosis are very common.